-Jordan, BR ’20, is doubling majoring in economics and history.
+Jordan, BR ’20, is studying history and human rights.
 He was born and raised in Huntsville, Alabama and first got involved in politics as a fellow with President Obama’s 2012 re-election campaign.
 Since then, he served as the national chairman of the High School Democrats of America and on the Hillary for Alabama Leadership Council.
-Outside of Dems, Jordan is involved in the Yale College Council and the Yale Undergraduate Legal Aid Association.
-In his spare time, you can find him catching up on Parks and Rec, House of Cards, and the latest in Alabama politics.
+Outside of Dems, Jordan is involved in the Yale Undergraduate Legal Aid Association and is a tutor at New Haven Reads.
+In his spare time, you can find him catching up on Parks and Rec and the latest in Alabama politics.

 Esul, SM ’20, is a current resident of Arlington, Virginia, previously hailing from Seoul, South Korea.
-An ardent follower of politics since the 2008 Democratic primary, she first became involved with the Yale Dems through canvassing for Hillary Clinton in Philadelphia and has stuck with Dems ever since.
+An ardent follower of politics since the 2008 Democratic primary, she first became involved with the Yale Dems when canvassing for Hillary Clinton in 2016 and has stuck with Dems ever since.
 As a Political Science major, she is particularly passionate about racial justice, voting rights, and criminal justice reform.
-Outside of Dems, Esul is on the board of the Yale Women's Center and is involved with the Asian American Studies Task Force.
+Outside of Dems, Esul is on the board of the Yale Women's Center, a poet in ¡Oye!
+Spoken Word, a member of The Sphincter Troupe, and is involved with the Asian American Studies Task Force.
 She also spent this past summer as a Light Fellow in Seoul, South Korea studying Korean and is interested in finding ways to merge her new language skills with the political work she is doing in Dems and beyond.
 In her free time, she can be found writing unfinished spoken word poetry and catching up on 16 different Netflix shows.